HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 This powder will eventually kill the bed bugs and their eggs, preventing any of them from escaping and reproducing.

-Encasement covers prevent any bed bugs not killed by the treatments above from reaching you or your loved ones.
+Encasement covers prevent bed bugs not killed by the treatments above from reaching you or your loved ones.

-History Lesson: Are Bed Bug Infestations Growing?
+Are Bed Bug Infestations Growing in the U.S.?

-Bed bugs have been mostly absent from the United States for the last 50+ years.
-However, bed bugs have made a strong comeback in recent years due to increases in foreign travel, immigration, and, most significantly – a ban on the use of effective insecticides, namely DDT.
+However, they have made a strong comeback in recent years due to increased foreign travel and immigration and, most significantly, a ban on using effective insecticides, such as DDT.

-As reported by The University of Minnesota, and based on public outcry in 1972 on potentially harmful effects, the insecticide, DDT, was banned for agricultural use in the United States.
-With that ban came a significant increase in insect population and bed bug infestation.
+As reported by The University of Minnesota and based on public outcry in 1972 over its potentially harmful effects, the insecticide DDT was banned for agricultural use in the United States.

-Bed bugs are transferred from previously infested locations (hotels, tents, cabins, RV’s), by hitching rides on your luggage, clothing, and personal pillows used at hotels.
-Bed bugs can also arrive by purchasing used clothing or furniture and introducing it to your home without laundering or treating it first.
+Bed bugs are transferred from previously infested locations (hotels, tents, cabins, RVs) by hitching rides on your luggage, clothing, and personal pillows used at hotels.

 How To Avoid Bed Bugs in Your Home